 Phil has worn many hats in music and the music community.
 In addition to his ongoing songwriting and producing, he is or has been a music publisher, film and TV composer, film and TV music supervisor, producer of comedy records and videos, theatrical producer, playwright, and volunteer leader at The Recording Academy and ASCAP.
 He was Songwriter-in-Residence at the Berklee College of Music and was appointed the first member of the Songwriting Faculty at NYU Steinhardt and the first Faculty Songwriter-in-Residence in NYU’s history.
 He is the founder, curator, and moderator of WORDS & MUSIC, conversations with the great songwriters, where his guests have included many of the most important practitioners of the art and craft of song, and a curator/moderator of Steinhardt’s FRIDAY@1, a weekly series of conversations with musical luminaries.
 He is a co-founder of MusicAnswers, a pure voice for songwriters, composers, performers, and producers.

-Phil is the recipient of the Grand Prize of the American Song Festival, the Time For Peace Award, two Nashville Songwriters' Association citations, Cable ACE and DOVE Award nominations, four ASCAP awards, five GRAMMY® nominations, the Time For Peace Award, the Gold Award from Parents’ Choice, a Gold Award from Mom’s Choice, a CD of the Year Award from Creative Child Magazine, the Academics’ Choice Smart Media Award, and a Family Choice Award.
-His work has appeared on recordings that have received GRAMMY nominations or Awards.
+Phil is the recipient of the Grand Prize of the American Song Festival, the Time For Peace Award, two Nashville Songwriters' Association citations, Cable ACE and DOVE Award nominations, four ASCAP awards, five GRAMMY® nominations, the Time For Peace Award, the Gold Award from Parents’ Choice, a Gold Award from Mom’s Choice, a CD of the Year Award from Creative Child Magazine, the Academics’ Choice Smart Media Award, a Family Choice Award, and NYU’s Dr. Martin Luther King, Jr. Faculty Award.
+His work has appeared on recordings that have received 18 GRAMMY nominations or Awards.